 Most data systems today are not able to automatically compensate for a skewed workload.
 It's up to the application to reduce the skew.
-E.g if a key is known to be very hot, a technique is to add a random number to the beginning or end of the key to split write.
-This has the downside though that reads now have to do additional work to keep track of these keys.
+E.g if a key is known to be very hot, a technique is to add a random number to the beginning or end of the key to split the writes.
+This has the downside, though, that reads now have to do additional work to keep track of these keys.

 Partitioning and Secondary Indexes #

 The partition techniques discussed so far rely on a key-value data model, where records are only ever accessed by their primary key.
 In these situations, we can determine the partition from that key and use it to route read and write requests to the partition responsible for the key.

 If secondary indexes are involved though, this becomes more complex since they usually don't identify a record uniquely, but are a way of searching for all occurrences of a particular value.

 Many key value stores like Hbase and Voldermort have avoided secondary indexes because of their complexity, but some like Riak have started adding them because of their usefulness for data modelling.

 Secondary indexes are the bread & butter of search servers like Elasticsearch and Solr though.
 However, a challenge with secondary indexes is that they do not map neatly to partitions.
 Two main approaches to partitioning a database with secondary indexes are: